OutcastsNFT/outcasts-toolbox/README.md

 ## USAGE

-> IMPORTANT --- All ".bat" files can be found inside the Runnables folder.
+> IMPORTANT --- All ".bat" files can be found inside the "Runnables" folder.

 ### GENERATION